-

 Although this is a long video, it challenges our approach introducing philosophy, new language and constructs.
 I found this a motivating video that shows there is another way providing hope and inspiration for the future.

-I love new learning so am excited by the times ahead, with the use of technology to create new ways of thinking about our health.
+I love new learning so am excited by the use of technology to create new ways of thinking about our health.

-Our SMART devices are being rewarded for steps achieved, 23andme.com creates consumer led health information and positive words create nudges for change and this type of online presence may be far more impactful than our traditional health care models.
+Our SMART devices create consumer led health information and positive words create nudges for change and artificial intelligence creating an online presence beyond what can be imagined.

 Personalised Medicine